rCollins1/ElementsQuiz/README.md

 ### Problem Space ###

-The original (and current) Elements Quiz is built as a flash player, rendering its updating process and maintenance both expensive and inconvenient.
+The original (and current) Elements Quiz is built with Flash, rendering its updating process and maintenance both expensive and inconvenient.
 This project was created as a stand-in for the current quiz.

 ### Our Goal ###